 The coaching staff has made some preliminary evaluations of the returning personnel after the team’s graduate assistants put together 25-30-play tapes on each player, but the process is only just beginning.

-“We’re really in the early stages of it right now.
-At the end of the day, it’s really about getting your best 11 players on the field at one time,” Grantham said.
+“We’ve kind of went through those tapes and [preliminarily] put guys in positions to see what best combination of players give us a chance to win the game.
+I mean, we’re really in the early stages of it right now.
+At the end of the day, it’s about getting your best 11 players on the field at one time,” Grantham said. “… Athletically, I like the guys that we have.
+I think that we have pieces in place.
+We’ve just got to put them together.”

 WATCH: New Florida defensive coordinator Todd Grantham meets with the local media for the first time.
 Follow along to hear his plans for the Gators’ defense.